MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

    Avoid the :code:`bidir` options as we correct for bi-directional scaling ourselves.

-The most important parameter names to keep in mind:
+The most important NoRMCorre parameters are:

 1. :code:`grid-size`
 2. :code:`max-shift`